Self Reliance Case Management - Williston/Dickinson

 Medication Access Program (MAP) - Dickinson

-The Medication Access Program (MAP) was developed to assisting lower income individuals in finding and applying for free to low-cost medication programs offered by existing pharmaceutical companies.
+The Medication Access Program (MAP) was developed to assist lower income individuals in finding and applying for free to low-cost medication programs offered by existing pharmaceutical companies.
 The program does not pay for medications, reimburse for past medical expenses, or dispense medications - we act as a link between the patient and the pharmaceutical company.
 There is a $30.00 quarterly fee for this program.
 The fee is due to a cut in a grant funding and helps pay for staff time, phone calls, postage, paper, etc. The quarterly fee must be included along with the signed contract in order to participate in the program.
 A copy of the contract can be found below.

 The process of getting medications can take anywhere from 6-8 weeks from the time applications are sent to the company.